RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/Docs/SIMULATOR_GUIDE.md

     <img src="../Images/Simulator guide/ModelTab.png" alt="FakeNewsSpreadSim Model." width="70%"/>
   </p>

 3. **Batch Parameters Tab**.
 This tab allows you to change the model parameter values, but there's a problem entering decimal values.
-Therefore, parameter values ​​must be modified directly in the *batch_params.xml* file.
+Therefore, **parameter values ​​must be modified directly in the *batch_params.xml* file**.
 This file allows you to modify the number of batch runs, the number of simulation steps, the initial number of agents for each state, and the model probabilities.

   <p align="center">
     <img src="../Images/Simulator guide/BatchParametersTab.png" alt="FakeNewsSpreadSim Model." width="70%"/>